Step-by-step Getting Started Guide

 - Calculating estimated production completion dates for each Manufacturing Order.

-- Adding the operations cost to the manufacturing cost of the product.
+- Adding the cost of the operations to the manufacturing cost of the product.

 Operations for products in Katana can be: